panthuncia/BasicRenderer/README.md

 - Low-level RHI (Only DX12 backend implemented, for now, but built to support Vulkan)
 - GPU-driven rendering with compute culling & ExecuteIndirect
 - Per-meshlet occlusion & frustrum culling
-- Forward+ and Deferred rendering
+- Visibility buffer (UE5-style), Deferred, and forward+ rendering
 - Clustered lighting with a paged linked-list
 - A render graph for automatic resource transitions and queue synchronization, supporting symbolic subresoruce ranges
 - Async-compute